-- a) Do not store or allow salt or equivalent compounds and chemicals to be stored on outside paved surfaces. - b) Minimize salt use by varying salt amounts relative to hazard potential. - c) Sweep excessive piles left by the spreader on parking lots and sidewalks.
-Dispose of excess per the Waste Management Operations SOP above. - d) Watch forecast and adjust salt amounts when warm ups are expected the same day. - e) Determine best sites for snow storage and notify the snow removal contractor where these sites are. - f) Inspect snow storage sites immediately after snow melt has occurred for any debris and pollutants that need to be cleaned up per the Waste Management Operations SOP above. - g) Do not push snow into public streets.
+- a) Do not store or allow salt or equivalent to be stored on outside paved surfaces. - b) Minimize salt use by varying salt amounts relative to hazard potential. - c) Sweep excessive piles left by the spreader. - d) Watch forecast and adjust salt amounts when warm ups are expected the same day.

-- a) Annually and at hire. - b) Require snow and ice service contractors to follow the stronger between this SOP and their company SOPs.
+- a) Annually and at hire. - b) Require snow and ice service contractors to follow the stronger this SOP and their company SOPs.